caroguerrerosilvera/kira/README.md

-# About Kira
+# About Kira project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Kira is a didactic project in which I seek to better understand how react works.

 ### Goal